 After 1945 increasing numbers of Māori moved to the city.
-This meant that Māori and Pākehā had greater contact as they intermingled in urban areas, and a new generation of Māori were brought up without significant contact with their cultural heritage.
+This meant that Māori and Pākehā had greater contact as they intermingled in urban areas, and a new generation of Māori grew up without significant contact with their cultural heritage.

 From the late 1960s Māori organisations, influenced by the American black civil-rights movement, challenged the way their culture and rights had been treated.
 They received support from Pākehā groups such as the Auckland Committee on Racism and Discrimination (ACORD), which researched the discriminatory treatment of Māori.

-There was a new sensitivity towards Māori by state organisations, reparations for Treaty of Waitangi breaches, and the restoration of resources such as fisheries to Māori ownership in 1992.
-Māori were active in establishing new institutions such as kōhanga reo (language learning nests) to look after their own cultural interests.
-While the settlement process was often demanding and slow and institutional change difficult, New Zealand in the 2000s was a very different place for Māori than previously.
+There was a new sensitivity towards Māori by state organisations, reparations for Treaty of Waitangi breaches, and the restoration of resources such as fisheries (in 1992) to Māori ownership.
+Māori were active in establishing new institutions such as kōhanga reo (language learning nests) to foster their cultural interests.
+While the settlement process was often demanding and slow, and institutional change was difficult, New Zealand in the 2000s was a very different place for Māori than it had been previously.

 Until the 1960s nearly all immigrants were British or Irish.
 They were generally well-received, although there was some gentle ribbing of English newcomers – called ‘new chums’ in the 19th century, ‘homies’ in the 1920s, and ‘Poms’ in the 1950s and 1960s.
 British-born unionists received some public abuse as stirrers with foreign accents.